Do you spend an alarming portion of your day or week in workplace meetings?

 After using this technique more and more at TechSmith for things like status updates, research findings, and strategy proposals, here are the top seven benefits we have seen:

-- Can view the content when and where it’s convenient to you
+2. Everyone can view the content when and where it’s convenient to them

-- Can make better use of in-person time (if it is still needed)
+6. We can make better use of in-person time (if it’s still needed)

-There are many challenges associated with meetings that can wreak havoc on productivity and communication in a workplace.
+Unnecessary meetings can wreak havoc on productivity and morale.
 E-mail and other forms of communication present their own set of challenges as well.